minhalAftab/CountryInfo.io/README.md

 2. **Error Handling:**
     - Ensure the entered name matches an existing country; errors may occur if the country name is not found.

+## How to setup Cypress Frontend Testing:

+**1. Access Terminal or PowerShell:**
+- Open your terminal and navigate to the cloned folder.

+**2. Change Directory to Testing Folder:**
+- Execute the command in the terminal to navigate to the testing directory.

+        cd ./testing/

+**3. Install Cypress:**
+- Run Command to install necessary dependencies.

+        npm install cypress --dev

+## How to Run Cypress Frontend Testing

+**1. Open Cypress Application:**
+- Run Command to open the application

+        npx cypress open

+**2. Select E2E Testing**
+- A window will open with two options to select from.
+Choose the E2E testing.

+**3. Select App.cy.js File:**
+- Once you select the `app.cy.js` file you will see the test being run within the Cypress interface.
+This file contains the tests to be executed.

 ## Process Overview: